nguyenbatranvan/vite-multiple-assets/README.md

 ### Quick setup would be in the `vite.config.js`:

-* Default with vite's configuration you can only use 1 publicDir in `vite.config.ts`
+* By default, vite's configuration only allows you to specify 1 public directory, via publicDir in `vite.config.ts`
 ```ts
 export default defineConfig({
     // default is public folder
     publicDir:''
 })
 ```
-* With this plugin you can add multiple public folders
+* With this plugin you can add multiple public directories

 ### install
 ``npm i -D vite-multiple-assets``